Go Back

 Soy Cured Egg Yolks

 Soy Cured Egg Yolks are a Japanese rice condiment that can be easily prepared by curing egg yolks in soy sauce.
-When you eat them, you will experience a rich, creamy flavor that spreads throughout your mouth.
+When you eat them, their savory, rich, and creamy flavors spread throughout your mouth.

 No ratings yet